Let’s Talk About High Cholesterol

 PCSK9 Inhibitors

-If other drugs are ineffective or LDL levels are very high due to genetic factors, your doctor may recommend one of these newer injectable medications, Praluent (alirocumab) or Repatha (evolocumab).
-Known as PCSK9 inhibitors, these are monoclonal antibodies or manmade proteins that bind to a protein in the liver, preventing the release of excess LDL cholesterol into the bloodstream.
-Some research has shown that these drugs may be able to reduce LDL cholesterol by 50 to 70%.
+If other drugs are ineffective or LDL levels are very high due to genetic factors, your doctor may recommend one of these newer injectable medications, which include Praluent (alirocumab) and Repatha (evolocumab).
+These are monoclonal antibodies or manmade proteins that bind to a protein in the liver, preventing the release of excess LDL cholesterol into the bloodstream.
+Some research has shown that these drugs may be able to reduce LDL cholesterol by as much as 50% to 70%.

 Hives or rash